mikemoore26/Michaelmoore-Portfolio/index.md

 ***

 - <b> skills Used:</b> Pandas, Numpy, sklearn, matplotlib, seaborn, logistic Regression, K-Nearest Neighbor
+- <b> Project Objective:</b> Used the K Nearest Neighbours algorithm to classify a patient’s condition as normal or abnormal based on various orthopedic parameters
 - <b> project Description:</b>
   -Used the K Nearest Neighbours algorithm to classify a patient's condition as normal or abnormal based on various orthopedic parameters
   - Compared predictive performance by fitting a Naive Bayes model to the data